-- 39.1 References in IDRs 40 77 to actions taken by the Conduct Department shall be construed as being actions taken by the Conduct Committee if it has conduct of the disciplinary proceedings in accordance with IDR 23.2. - Where a member, affiliate or relevant person, who is the subject of one or more formal allegations referred by the Conduct Committee has, at any time, prior to a final hearing, been excluded from ICAEW membership, or had their status as an affiliate or provisional member withdrawn, the Conduct Department may submit an application to the Disciplinary Committee Chair for the formal allegation(s) to lie on file.
-Such application shall follow the process set out in IDRs 39.3 and 39.4 and shall be determined by the Disciplinary Committee Chair on the papers. - An application made in accordance with IDR 39.2 must be made in writing and a copy provided to the member, affiliate or relevant person and any complainant who shall have 14 days from the date of service of the application to make written representations.
-Upon the expiry of 14 days, or the receipt of representations from all persons served with a copy of the application (whichever is earlier), the Head of Committees and Tribunals shall provide all relevant documents to the Disciplinary Committee Chair to determine whether the formal allegations should lie on file. - 39.4 Where the Disciplinary Committee Chair determines that the formal allegations should lie on file, their decision shall be notified to the member, affiliate or relevant person and any complainant, and no step shall be taken to progress the disciplinary proceedings without prior permission from the Disciplinary Committee Chair and all documents relating to the disciplinary proceedings shall be retained in case of any future application by the member, affiliate or relevant person for readmission or re-registration with ICAEW.
+- 38.1 References in IDRs 39 78 to actions taken by the Conduct Department shall be construed as being actions taken by the Conduct Committee if it has conduct of the disciplinary proceedings in accordance with IDR 23.2. - Where a member, affiliate or relevant person, who is the subject of one or more formal allegations has, at any time, after the referral of the formal allegations by the Conduct Committee and prior to a final hearing, been excluded from ICAEW membership, or had their status as an affiliate or provisional member withdrawn, the Conduct Department may submit an application to the Tribunals Committee Chair for the formal allegation(s) to lie on file.
+Such application shall follow the process set out in IDRs 38.3 and 38.4 and shall be determined by the Tribunals Committee Chair on the papers. - An application made in accordance with IDR 38.2 must be in writing and a copy provided to the member, affiliate or relevant person and any complainant who shall have 14 days from the date of service of the application to make written representations.
+Upon the expiry of 14 days, or the receipt of representations from all persons served with a copy of the application (whichever is earlier), the Head of Committees and Tribunals shall provide all relevant documents to the Tribunals Committee Chair to determine whether the formal allegations should lie on file. - Where the Tribunals Committee Chair determines that the formal allegations should lie on file, their decision shall be notified to the member, affiliate or relevant person, and any complainant, and no step shall be taken to progress the disciplinary proceedings in respect of such formal allegations unless, or until, an application is made by the Head of Investigation to the Tribunals Committee Chair to review the formal allegations lying on file (following a readmission / re- registration application made by the former member, former affiliate or former relevant person). - Where an application is made by the Head of Investigation to the Tribunals Committee Chair to review the formal allegations lying on file, a copy of the application (indicating whether the Head of Investigation considers that the disciplinary proceedings in respect of such formal allegations should be restarted) and any supporting documents shall be provided by the Head of Committees and Tribunals to: - a. the former member, former affiliate or former relevant person who is the subject of the formal allegations lying on file; and